Motorbike Rider’s Dodgy ‘Theft’ Tale Crumbles After Crash in Worthing

-Argent, 18, of Tower Road, Lancing, was charged with perverting the course of justice, driving without due care and attention, driving without valid insurance, and failing to stop at the scene of a road traffic collision.
+Argent was charged with perverting the course of justice, driving without due care, no valid insurance, and failing to stop after an accident.

-PC Thomas Van Der Wee, from the Roads Policing Unit, said: “Argent went to great lengths to try to avoid being prosecuted for leaving the scene of the collision.
+“Argent went to great lengths to try to avoid being prosecuted for leaving the scene of the collision,” said PC Thomas Van Der Wee of the Roads Policing Unit.

-“It meant we had to check his claims, organise an identity parade, and analyse his mobile phones.
+“We had to check his claims, organise an identity parade, and analyse his mobile phones.
+This shows our determination to catch anti-social motorcycle riders and that those who lie to police will be caught and prosecuted.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.